Last updated on April 12th, 2022

 Our advice is to start your claim as early as possible to allow yourself and our solicitors plenty of time to gather the evidence required to support your claim.
 If you’d like to know more about how long you have to claim, please do get in touch.

-To make theme park compensation claims as easy as possible, our personal injury solicitors will try to handle everything for you.
+To make theme park accident claims as easy as possible, our personal injury solicitors will try to handle everything for you.
 If your case is taken on, they will:

 - Review your claim in full and collect evidence to support it.